norswap/autumn/doc/A6-left-recursion-associativity.md

 [*1]: #footnote1
 <h6 id="footnote1" display=none;></h6>

+(*1) The option also checks for repetition over nullable parsers.
+A nullable parser is a parser that can succeed while consuming no input.
+For instance`str("foo").opt().at_least(1)` is a repetition over a nullable parser.
+These are bad because they cause infinite loops: you can repeatedly invoke a parser that consumes no input at the same position and the parse makes no progress.
+This is not however what we're concerned with in this section.

+[*2]: #footnote2
+<h6 id="footnote2" display=none;></h6>

-(*1) It is not actually required to distinguish the operator and the right-hand side — the operator can be folded into the right-hand side without less of generality.
+(*2) It is not actually required to distinguish the operator and the right-hand side — the operator can be folded into the right-hand side without less of generality.
 Nevertheless, since binary operators is a disproportionally common use case, we do separate it in the combinator in order to make uses of the combinator terser and more elegant.
 If the operator is not required, an [`empty`]